Do you want to easily track your investments? An investment tracking app can make monitoring your investments so much easier.

-That’s why it can be helpful to find the right investment tracking app to monitor and manage your investments.
+That’s why it can be helpful to find the right app to monitor and manage your investments.

-The Top 4 Investment Tracking Apps
+Top Investment Tracking Apps

 The type of investment tracking app you end up choosing will depend on your preferences and investment style.

-- Portfolio analysis: This tool will show you a complete breakdown of your portfolio by asset class.
+This free tool will show you a complete breakdown of your portfolio by asset class.

 You’ll receive weekly email updates about your investment portfolio.

-- Fee analyzer: Personal Capital provides a fee analyzer, so you can see how your retirement account fees affect your retirement date.
+Empower provides a fee analyzer, so you can see how your retirement account fees affect your retirement date.
 This is also a good way to uncover any hidden fees.